 What You Will Learn

-How is USMCA going to impact your business?
-NAFTA will now be called USMCA.
+Learn from our experts who have real-world experience.
+Our experts have been in your shoes and can relate to your issues and concerns.
+Our course will teach you how USMCA is going to impact your business.
 Learn what the new changes mean for you and how it will affect your current NAFTA process.
-USMCA will be in effect July 1, 2020.
+USMCA went into effect July 1, 2020.

 While some will have little impact, others may have to possibly change their supply chain to continue to benefit under the new agreement.